dronedeploy/dronedeploy-apps-gitbook/plans.md

 **Note: **Save the plan's waypoints on the planning page to change the drones flight path manually.
 If you decide your app needs to alter waypoints, this is considered a privileged action and the user will be asked if they wish to allow it on a per plan basis.

 **Warning: **Waypoint changes may be overwritten my manual updates by the user to their flight geometry via the interactive map.
 Any waypoint changes should be in direct response to a [Plans.getCurrentlyViewed](https://www.gitbook.com/book/dronedeploy/dronedeploy-apps/edit#), and either ignore, or handle changes to geometry, based on what your app is trying to achieve.
+[Please see this example for an example.](/plans/example-plans.update-waypoints.md)

 **Warning: **Changing geometry will overwrite any changes to waypoints, by recalculating the optimal flight path as per DD's calculation code.
+[Please see this example for an example.](/plans/example-plans.update-waypoints.md)

 ** Example Call **